Carpenter ants may not eat wood like termites, but they can damage it to make nests.

 Identification

+You might also notice winged carpenter ants inside during early spring, late fall, or winter.
 These flying ants are often confused with termites, but a key difference is their narrow waists.
 Termites have broader waists.

 This activity can cause wooden walls to sound hollow.
 You might also see damaged wood near windows, doors, and baseboards.

-When outdoors, carpenter ants can nest in decayed wood such as dead trees, stumps, or logs [2].
+When outdoors, carpenter ants can nest in decayed wood, such as dead trees, stumps, or logs [2].

 How to Get Rid of Carpenter Ants Naturally